junxit/us-congress-bills-115/bill.md

 ---
 legis-num: S. 1595
-congress: 115th CONGRESS
+congress: One Hundred Fifteenth Congress of the United States of America
 session: 2d Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1595

-That the bill from the Senate (S. 1595) entitled “An Act to amend the Hizballah International Financing Prevention Act of 2015 to impose additional sanctions with respect to Hizballah, and for other purposes.”, do pass with the following
+> To amend the Hizballah International Financing Prevention Act of 2015 to impose additional sanctions with respect to Hizballah, and for other purposes.

-*Strike out all after the enacting clause and insert:*
+## § 1.
+Short title; table of contents

+- **(a)** *Short title* This Act may be cited as the “Hizballah International Financing Prevention Amendments Act of 2018”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows: